The "hand lens" or "folding pocket magnifier" is one of the basic tools used by almost every field geologist.

 Soft Leather Lanyards

-The Gfeller lanyard is a favorite way to carry your hand lens, keys, or other frequently used small tools.
+The Gfeller lanyard is a favorite way to carry a hand lens, keys, or other frequently used small tools.
 Attach your handlens and wear it around your neck.
 The 3/8" wide neck strap is made of very soft leather that will be almost unnoticable on your neck.
 The 42" length strap has an adjusting slide that allows you to customize the working length and fit.

 (Hand lens available above!)